 If you’re using Chrome on Android or iOS, it’s very easy to perform a reverse image search.
-Here’s how:
+Here’s how to get started.

-- Navigate to the image in question in the Chrome browser.
+- Go to your selected image in the Chrome browser.

-- Tap and hold on the image until a menu of options pops up.
+- Tap and hold on the image until a menu pops up.

 - Tap on Search Google for This Image.